 Current and recent projects

 - Zero-emission transit design and climate resilient infrastructure plan for the Humboldt Transit Authority

 - Fuel cell readiness report for the CA north coast and upstate regions

-- EV infrastructure siting analyses for the CA north coast and upstate regions
+- Public EV infrastructure planning for the CA north coast and upstate regions

 - Using hydrogen electrolysis for demand response